 All DMARDs and biologic drugs affect your immune system, so may make you more prone to infection.

-These powerful drugs can reduce inflammation and control the body's response to inflammation.
+Corticosteroids are powerful drugs that can reduce inflammation and control the body's response to inflammation.

 To treat arthritis, they are taken via injection – either to target a specific area or to control a general flare-up – or as tablets.
 Common types include hydrocortisone, triamcinolone and prednisolone.
 Potential side effects including diabetes and osteoporosis.